Maximum Entropy Population-Based Training for Zero-Shot Human-AI Coordination

-We explore how to design a robust and efficient approach to train agents for zero-shot human-AI coordination.
-To that end, we draw on the advances in the maximum entropy RL~\cite{haarnoja2018soft}, diversity~\cite{eysenbach2018diversity}, and Multi-agent RL~\cite{MADDPG,foerster2018counterfactual}.
-First, maximum entropy RL augments the standard reward function with an entropy maximization term and provides a substantial improvement in exploration and robustness~\cite{ziebart2008maximum,toussaint2009robot,ziebart2010modeling,rawlik2013stochastic,fox2015taming,haarnoja2017reinforcement,haarnoja2018soft,zhao2019maximum}.
-For a population of agents, we use the maximum entropy bonus to encourage individual diversity, i.e., each agent's policy to be diverse and exploratory.
-Secondly, to acquire diverse and distinguishable behaviors~\cite{eysenbach2018diversity}, we further utilize the sum of cross-entropy terms across all agent pairs in the population to encourage pairwise diversity.
-We define the combination of individual diversity and pairwise diversity as population diversity.
-Thirdly, analog to the multi-agent RL~\cite{MADDPG,foerster2018counterfactual}, the population diversity is calculated in a centralized fashion.
-Each agent in the population is rewarded to maximize the centralized population diversity.
-Subsequently, we derive a safe and computationally efficient surrogate objective, i.e., population entropy, which is proven to be a lower bound of the original population diversity objective.
-The population entropy is defined as the entropy of the averaged action probability distribution conditioned on the state across all agents in the population.
-Eventually, we train a new agent to collaborate with each agent in the diversified population using prioritized sampling based on the learning progress~\cite{schaul2015prioritized,AlphaStar,vinyals2019grandmaster,han2020tstarbot}.
-The newly trained AI agent encounters a diverse set of strategies and is in general more robust to human behaviors~\cite{pan2009survey,tobin2017domain,ShadowDexterousHand}.
-We evaluate the proposed Maximum Entropy Population-based training (MEP) in a testbed based on the popular Overcooked game~\cite{Overcooked} with both simulated and real human players.
+In this paper, we propose a robust and efficient approach \textit{Maximum Entropy Population-based training} (MEP), to train agents for zero-shot human-AI coordination based on the advances in maximum entropy RL~\cite{haarnoja2018soft}, diversity~\cite{eysenbach2018diversity}, and Multi-agent RL~\cite{MADDPG,foerster2018counterfactual}.
+To encourage the diversity and explorability of policies of the individual agent in the population, we utilize the maximum entropy objectives~\cite{ziebart2008maximum,toussaint2009robot,ziebart2010modeling,rawlik2013stochastic,fox2015taming,haarnoja2017reinforcement,haarnoja2018soft,zhao2019maximum} for the individual policies.
+To acquire diverse and distinguishable behaviors~\cite{eysenbach2018diversity} between agents in the population, we further utilize the average Kullback–Leibler (KL) divergence between all agent pairs in the population to promote pairwise diversity.
+We define this combination of individual diversity and pairwise diversity as \textit{Population Diversity} (PD) and derive a safe and computationally efficient surrogate objective \textit{Population Entropy} (PE), which is the lower bound of the original PD objective with linear runtime complexity.
+Analogous to maximum entropy RL training, each agent in the population is rewarded to maximize the centralized population entropy.
+With this diverse population, we train a best response agent by pairing it with the agents sampled from this population with a prioritization scheme based on the difficulty to collaborate with~\cite{schaul2015prioritized,AlphaStar,vinyals2019grandmaster,han2020tstarbot}.
+By doing so, this newly trained AI agent encounters a diverse set of strategies and could have better generalization~\cite{pan2009survey,tobin2017domain,ShadowDexterousHand}.